zuozhenggh/learning-library/data-management-library/goldengate/bigdata/mysql-to-hbase/mysql-to-hbase.md

 In summary, you loaded data in MySQL database `ggsource`, GG extract process `extmysql` captured the changes from the MySQL binary logs and wrote them to the local trail file.
 The pump process
 `pmphadop` routed the data from the local trail (on the source) to the remote trail (on the target).
 The replicat process `rhbase` read the remote trail files, created the HBase tables and wrote the data to those tables.

-You may now *proceed to the next lab*.
+You may now *proceed to the next lab*

 ## Learn More